ibm-cloud-architecture/refarch-integration/README.md

 git clone https://github.com/ibm-cloud-architecture/refarch-integration.git
 ```

-Then under the refarch-integration folder use the command ``` ./clonePeers.sh ``` to clone the peer repositories of the 'Brown compute' solution.
+Then under the refarch-integration folder use the command ``` ./clonePeers.sh ``` to clone the peer repositories of the 'hybrid integration compute' solution.

 And only for the first time use the ```./configureAll.sh``` script to perform the different dependency installations for the bluemix apps and other utilities.